scaffold-eth/scaffold-eth/README.md

 📽 [Watch Soren demonstrate level building](https://www.youtube.com/watch?v=31jb97uxEQ8&t=99s)

+Check out the ExempleLevel for a quickstart on the basic eth.dev functionality!

 ## Build & surge

 After creating a `build` you need to do a small hack to get `react-router` routes to work.